seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/06_June/20/README.md

 **207**

 - ~~I have not yet started playing Tiny Death Star today.
 I plan to play by 11:20 pm PST, but if I don't have the time, I will have to skip my session.~~
 - I came back this week for weekly gameplay, playing in the mid morning to late morning.
-I had a mid length session (55 minutes) starting at 11:00 PM, and ending at 11:55 Pm.
+I had a mid length session (55 minutes) starting at 11:00 pm, and ending at 11:55 pm.
 - I produced some materials, did collection, restocking, did some elevator trips, and played for about 55 minutes.
 - I used a few VIPs today, and I also earned 9 imperial bux, starting with 603, and ending with 612 iBux total.
 I did several search missions today.
 I did not upgrade any level today.
-I had a big spender VIP ready this week, but won't have one ready fro enxt week.
+I had a big spender VIP ready this week, but won't have one ready for next week.
 - I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
 8 is the current limit until I reach floor 90.
 There will be a point where I will only be building imperial levels, as there won't be anything else.
 I saved up 1.006 million credits today, then began construction on my 82nd level (74th positive level, a retail floor)
 - I have plans to stock up imperial parts, instead of completing the quests.
 I am spending time trying to get my supplies built back up again
 - I did not evict any residents today.